Troy230/ProgrammingPatternsFall2022/Lectures/Week 1.md

 ## 4.1.
 Declaring Local Classes

-You can define a local class inside any block (see Expressions, Statements, and Blocks for more information).
+You can define a local class inside any block.
 For example, you can define a local class in a method body, a for loop, or an if clause.

 The following example, LocalClassExample, validates two phone numbers.
 It defines the local class PhoneNumber in the method validatePhoneNumber: